cloud-gov/cg-site/_docs/ops/maintenance-list.md

 ## Review expiring certificates

-*Note that this is temporary until alerts for expiring certificates are back in place*

 From the jumpbox in each of our four environments, `tooling`, `development`, `staging`, and `production`, run `doomsday dashboard` to review all expiring certificates.
 Make note of any that are expiring within two weeks and make sure the team is aware.

 ## Ensure all VMs are running the current stemcell